learnk8s/xlskubectl/README.md

 **Q: Is this production-ready?**

 A: We're looking for fundings to take this to the next level.
-Replacing YAML with Spreadsheet has always been our mission as a company, and we will continue to do so.
+Replacing YAML with spreadsheets has always been our mission as a company, and we will continue to do so.